At a Glance

 ✨Tip Number 1

-Familiarize yourself with the specific needs of the residents you will be supporting.
-Research common challenges faced by individuals in care settings, and think about how you can address these in your role.
+Familiarise yourself with the specific needs of the residents you’ll be supporting.
+Research common challenges faced by individuals in care settings, as this will help you demonstrate your understanding and commitment during any interviews.

 ✨Tip Number 2